hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

   removeKeysOnDeletion: false
 ```

-Where we do not generate keys for the bootnodes and only the initial validator pool, but we set to `true` for everything
+We do not generate keys for the bootnodes and only the initial validator pool; therefore, we set to `true` for everything
 else.
 To create a Tessera pod paired to Besu for private transactions, set the `privacy` flag to `true`.
 You can
-optionally remove the secrets for the node if you delete the stateful set (for example removing a member node) by
+optionally remove the secrets for the node if you delete the StatefulSet (for example removing a member node) by
 setting the `removeKeysOnDeletion` flag to `true`.

-For the bootnodes we set `bootnode: true` flag set to indicate they are bootnodes and then deploy.
+For the bootnodes we set `bootnode: true` flag to indicate they are bootnodes and then deploy.
 All the other nodes
 (validators, members etc) will wait for the bootnodes to be up before proceeding and have this flag set to `false`.

 ```bash